 What if I recently had LASIK surgery?

 Do not use the device during the healing period post Lasik eye surgery.
 Before resuming treatment, we recommend getting clearance from your doctor.
-As always, we recommend following our treatment guidelines and making sure to use the provided goggles when using the NIR wavelength.
+Consult with your healthcare provider for further questions about LASIK or other eye procedures and how they may be affected by red light therapy.

 What if my skin is burned or damaged?

 Red light therapy has been clinically-proven to help damaged skin heal from burns, cuts, scars, and other blemishes.
 We recommend consulting with your healthcare provider if you have any concerns.